Developing a Synthetic Socio-Economic Index through Autoencoders: Evidence from Florence's Suburban Areas: Conclusions

 The flexibility of AutoSynth is particularly evident in its ability to manage heterogeneous data, characterised by varying distributions and diverse sample sizes.
 This characteristic renders it exceptionally suitable for the analysis of intricate socio-economic phenomena, where variables often exhibit disparate behavioral patterns.
 Furthermore, the provision for incorporating expert-defined input weights facilitates the integration of prior knowledge into the index construction process, enhancing the relevance and accuracy of the resulting composite indices.

 Moreover, this work introduces a method for constructing the elementary indicators relevance as the reconstruction error in the synthetic index.
 This value allow us to understand which indicators are more salient to represent the latent phenomenon, fostering its understanding.
-We leverage Autosynth to depict the vulnerability of communities into two main examples: the SEDI index for calculating vulnerability in Florentine suburbs and the CFI index to assess fragility into US counties.
+We leverage Autosynth to depict the vulnerability of communities into two main examples: the SEDI index for calculating vulnerability in Florentine suburbs and the CVI index to assess vulnerability across US counties.

-The application of our proposed AutoSynth methodology to assess socio-economic and demographic fragility in the sub-municipal areas of Florence revealed distinct patterns of vulnerability across the city.
-Notably, the historic city center and western Florence emerged as areas with the highest levels of fragility, a finding consistent with previous studies.
+The application of our proposed AutoSynth methodology to assess socio-economic and demographic vulnerability in the sub-municipal areas of Florence revealed distinct patterns of vulnerability across the city.
+Notably, the historic city center and western Florence emerged as areas with the highest levels of vulnerability, a finding consistent with previous studies.
 This counterintuitive result for the historic center can be attributed to gentrification and the proliferation of short-term rentals, which have altered the area's socio-economic landscape.
 Conversely, the eastern and southern suburbs, known for their scenic beauty, exhibited the lowest levels of vulnerability.
 Comparative analysis with traditional methods, such as AMPI and PCA, demonstrated that AutoSynth produced comparable results, particularly in ranking the areas, while exhibiting lower stress values.
 This suggests that the ordering of sub-municipal areas by vulnerability is robust across different aggregation methods, with AutoSynth providing a more accurate representation of the underlying data structure.
 The identified patterns of vulnerability underscore the complex interplay of socio-economic and demographic factors in Florence, highlighting the need for targeted policy interventions to address these disparities.